 It can continue to spread under your gums causing the gum tissue to recede or pull away from your teeth.
 The root of the tooth is then exposed to more sugars, starches, and therefore more bacterial plaque, leading to decay.
 Daily flossing is the only way to remove plaque that causes gingivitis.
 Once the plaque hardens into tartar, it can only be removed with a prophylaxis–a professional dental cleaning.

-Periodontitis: Periodontitis is the stage of severe periodontal disease.
+Periodontitis is the stage of severe periodontal disease.
 It is when the bacteria infested calculus begins to dissolve the exposed tooth root and progress to the supporting jaw bone.
 The disintegration of the root and supporting bone results in tooth loss.

 Because periodontal disease has been linked to diabetes, heart attacks, strokes, lung infections and Alzheimer’s, studies have shown that flossing to prevent periodontal disease can help prevent other chronic diseases and help maintain good overall health.

 The reason we floss is not only to remove food from between your teeth, but to also remove stubborn plaque buildup.
 When flossing to remove plaque: